frain-dev/convoy-website/content/blog/lets-replicate-pagerduty-webhooks.md

   "type": "service_reference"
 }
 ```

-When subscribing to webhook events in PagerDuty, consumers are allowed to subscribe to events from specific services, teams or accounts and disregard all others.
-The code snippet above is an aspect of the payload for creating a webhook subscription (click [here](https://developer.pagerduty.com/docs/db0fa8c8984fc-overview#webhook-subscriptions) to see full webhook subscription request) specifically requesting for webhooks only from the service with `P393ZNQ` as reference.
-The `type` field can be either of the following: `service_reference`, `team_reference`, and `account_reference`.
+When subscribing to webhook events in PagerDuty, consumers can subscribe to events from specific services, teams or accounts and disregard all others.
+The code snippet above is an aspect of the payload for creating a webhook subscription (click [here](https://developer.pagerduty.com/docs/db0fa8c8984fc-overview#webhook-subscriptions) to see the full webhook subscription request) specifically requesting for webhooks only from the service with `P393ZNQ` as reference.
+The `type` field can be either of the following: `service_reference`, `team_reference`, or `account_reference`.

 ### Custom Headers